matt-dray/hexbase/README.md

 A (limited (concept (base R only))) R package to create very simple hex logos.

-If you want actual hex-making functionality via R, you should try:
+If you want a more complete hex-making experience, you should try:

 * [{bunny}](https://github.com/dmi3kno/bunny) by Dmytro Perepolkin
 * [{hexSticker}](https://github.com/GuangchuangYu/hexSticker) by Guangchuang Yu